shaquib82/Metro-App/README.md

 - Show the metro map
 - Get the shortest distance between stations
 - Get the shortest time to reach between stations
-- Get the shortest path (distance-wise)
-- Get the shortest path (time-wise)
+- Get the shortest path (distance & time-wise)
 - Exit the application

 Example Commands: